KS-DB-Merge-Tools/Issues/README.md

 # Issues

 This is the issue tracker for KS DB Merge Tools.
 It is for reporting bugs/issues only, not for feature requests.
-You can write to support@ksdbmerge.tools to discuss feature requests/suggestions or any other technical questions.
+You can write to support@db-merge-tools.net to discuss feature requests/suggestions or any other technical questions.
 You can report issues by email as well.

 You can [check the list of existing issues](https://github.com/KS-DB-Merge-Tools/Issues/issues) or [report a new one](https://github.com/KS-DB-Merge-Tools/Issues/issues/new/choose)